Charlotte-91/CV/README.md

 *Assistant language teacher*

 Assisting the English teacher with various teaching tasks, such as;
-- Helping students with pronounciation, vocabulary and spelling.
+- Helping students with pronunciation, vocabulary and spelling.
 - Teaching students about the culture from my country
 - Playing language based games with the students